 (Amended 3/07; 7/15; 9/21/18; 1/20)

-- A complaint that this policy has been violated may be brought through informal or formal channels by any member of the University community, including a third party, or by the University itself, even if they are not certain whether a violation of this policy has occurred.
-A complaint must state specific and credible allegations to warrant an investigation.
+- A complaint that this policy has been violated may be brought through informal or formal channels by any member of the University community, including any reporting party, or by the University itself, even if they are not certain whether a violation of this policy has occurred.
+To the extent possible, allegations of policy violations should provide factual details such as, but not limited to, time, place, actions, participants, and witnesses.
 There is no time limit for bringing a complaint; however, it may be difficult to substantiate the allegations made in a complaint brought after significant time has passed.
 Therefore, prompt reporting of complaints is strongly encouraged.

 - Persons who wish to consult with someone about a specific situation on a confidential basis or learn more about enforcement of this Policy on Violence may contact any of the following offices or organizations: